amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-cloud-resiliance4j-circuitbreaker-and-retry.md

 ### Circuit Breaker and Retry Aspects Order

-As the implementation of the circuit breaker and retry mechanism work by making use of spring’s method-based AOP mechanism, the aspects handling the two different mechanisms have a certain order.
+As the implementation of the circuit breaker and retry mechanism work by making use of Spring’s method-based AOP mechanism, the aspects handling the two different mechanisms have a certain order.

 By default, the retry mechanism has lower priority and hence it warps around the circuit breaker aspect.